rusvaplauke/ItemStore.WebApi/README.md

 ADVANCED

-0. Think about introducing 'Shop' {name, address} to which 'Item' belongs. -->
+DONE 0.
+Think about introducing 'Shop' {name, address} to which 'Item' belongs. -->
 1.
-(1) DONE CRUD to Shop (galbut panaudot inherit?)
+DONE (1) CRUD to Shop (galbut panaudot inherit?)

-(2) Assign 'Item' to a shop.
+DONE (2) Assign 'Item' to a shop. _Assumption: item only belongs to 1 shop_

-(3) 'User' should be able to buy an item
+(3) 'User' should be able to buy an item _Assumption: multiple users can buy the same item; quantity = 0_

 3. Apply Clean architecture principles.